Aging & Health A to Z

 Dix-Hallpike test.
 This test will check for dizziness or side-to-side movements of your eyes when you lie on your back with your head to one side or the other, and let your head hang slightly off the examination table.

 Blood pressure tests.
-Your blood pressure may be measured while sitting and standing, or when using a tilt table.
+Your blood pressure may be measured while lying, sitting, and standing, or when using a tilt table.
 You may also be asked to wear a 24-hour blood pressure monitor.

 Blood tests.
-This will allow the healthcare professional to check for low blood sugar or anemia (low iron).
+This will allow your provider to check for low blood sugar or anemia (low red blood cell counts).

 Electrocardiogram or echocardiogram.
 These tests will look for heart abnormalities.

 The Valsalva maneuver.
-This involves taking several deep breaths and then blowing slowly out while your blood pressure and heart rate are monitored.
-This checks how your autonomic nervous system is working.
+This involves taking several deep breaths and then blowing out slowly while your blood pressure and heart rate are monitored.
+This checks how part of your nervous system is working.

-In rare cases, the doctor may order further tests, which are simple and painless, such as:
+In rare cases, the healthcare professional may order further tests, which are simple and painless, such as:

 - magnetic resonance imaging (MRI)